proseltd/Telepathy-Community/README.md

 $ cd ./telepathy/telepathy_files/CHATNAME/media
 $ exiftool * > metadata.txt
 ```
  - Group and inferred channel memberlists offer a point of further investigation for usernames found.
-By using Maigret, you can look up where else a username has been used.
-While this is not accurate in all cases, it's been proven to be useful for handles that are often reused.
+By using [Maigret](https://github.com/soxoj/maigret), you can look up where else a username has been used online.
+While this is not accurate in all cases, it's been proven to be helpful for identifying where a person has reused handles across platforms.
 In this case, remember to verify your findings to avoid false positives.

 ## A note on how Telegram works

 Telegram chats are organised into three key types: Channels, Megagroups/Supergroups and Gigagroups.
-Each module works slightly differently depending on the chat type.
+Each option works slightly differently depending on the chat type.
 Channels can have seemingly unlimited subscribers and are where an admin will broadcast messages to an audience, Megagroups can have up to 200,000 members, each of whom can participate (if not restricted), and Gigagroups sit somewhere between the two.

 ## Upcoming changes